5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### Installing macOS
 **Coming from Windows/Linux**: If you are on Windows or Linux, follow the guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer). **NOTE**: No support from my end for issues related to UBS Installers created in Windows or Linux!

 **Coming from macOS**: If you already have access to macOS, you can either download macOS from the App Store or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/) instead.
-It's a hassle-free app than can download any macOS from High Sierra up to Monterey and can create an USB Installer as well.
+It's a hassle-free app than can download any macOS from High Sierra up to Ventura and can create an USB Installer as well.

 **macOS Monterey+**: For installing macOS Monterey or newer, follow the Install Instructions included in the EFI Download located in the [**Releases**](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/releases) section.
 </details>